mtdickey/ClubTrill/README.md

 On this site, we will explore the most irrelevant bench-warmers in college basketball since the 2010-2011 season (when box-scores became available on [Sports Reference](http://www.sports-reference.com/cbb/boxscores/)).
 Join me in giving some undeserved attention to these players.

-## Who totaled the most minutes in their Trillion games?
+## Who totaled the most minutes in their trillion games?

    ![Minutes](TopTrillPlayerMinutes.PNG)